What To Check Before You Sign an Auto Loan Contract

 Loan Amount

-The loan amount is the total amount you’re financing; this number should be the purchase price of the car, minus your down payment, including the trade-in value if you are trading in your older car.
+The loan amount is the total amount you’re financing.
+This number should be the purchase price of the car, minus your down payment.
+It will also include the trade-in value if you are trading in your older car.

 Interest Rate